carlosdcorona/carlosdcorona/README.md

 # Carlos Corona

+---

+## Introduction
+Welcome to my GitHub profile!
+I'm a passionate data scientist and data engineer with expertise in Python and SQL.
+I enjoy leveraging data to gain insights and solve complex problems.
+In this README, you'll find information about my projects, skills, and contributions.

+---
 ## Data Scientist/Data Engineer

 Data Scientist and Data Engineer with a passion for leveraging data to drive insights and make informed decisions.
 I have a strong background in applying advanced analytics and machine learning techniques to solve complex problems.